DataDog/kong-plugin-ddtrace/README.md

 `--data 'config.service_name=your-preferred-name'`

-This value can use vault references.
-By default, the value of the environment variale `DD_SERVICE` is used by resolving `vault://env/dd-service`.
-When this variable is not set, the default is `kong`.
+The value set through the environment variable `DD_SERVICE` overrides any other specified value, including the default setting.

 ### Environment

 The environment is a larger grouping of related services, such as `prod`, `staging` or `dev`.
+By default, generated spans will not have an `environment` tag.

 `--data 'config.environment=prod'`

-This value can use vault references.
-By default, the value of the environment variale `DD_ENV` is used by resolving `vault://env/dd-env`.
-When this variable is not set, spans will not have an `environment` tag.
+The value set through the environment variable `DD_ENV` overrides any other specified value, including the default setting.

 ### Version

 The version is a user-defined value for tracking a application version, or a versioned combination of applications, configuration, and other assets.
-This is useful in both static deployments and CI/CD workflows.
+By default, generated spans will not have a `version` tag.

 `--data 'config.version=1234'`

-This value can use vault references.
-By default, the value of the environment variale `DD_VERSION` is used by resolving `vault://env/dd-version`.
-When this variable is not set, spans will not have a `version` tag.
+The value set through the environment variable `DD_VERSION` overrides any other specified value, including the default setting.

 ### Sampling Controls